f6za/alx-react/0x00-Webpack/README.md

-# 0x00.
+## 0x00.
 Webpack

-Learning Objectives:
+Learning Objectives

+At the end of this project, you are expected to be able to explain to anyone, without the help of Google:

-- How to setup Webpack for a basic project
+    How to setup Webpack for a basic project
-- Entry points, output, and loaders
+    Entry points, output, and loaders
-- How to add plugins
+    How to add plugins
-- How to split your code into chunks
+    How to split your code into chunks
-- How to setup a dev server
+    How to setup a dev server